The online Comment window has expired

 • Default_avatar

-eden brukman over 7 years ago
+eden brukman almost 8 years ago

 Fundamentally, this shouldn't be a debate about the pros/cons of a 260' tower in a "neighborhood mixed-use" area.
 It is not a question of whether Oakland residents are for or against a tower – it is a question of the integrity of Oakland’s planning process and the people involved.